jorge-sanz/SpeechToText/README.md

 # SpeechToText
-A STT app using Sphinx I made in AI course.
+A STT app using Sphinx.